List of Doug episodes: Season 4 (1993–1994)

+Note: This entire season was completed by December 1993, according to the copyright year for each episode.

-Disney episodes (1996-99)
+Disney episodes (1996–1999)

-Season 5 (1996–97)
+Season 5 (1996–1997)

-In 1996, Jumbo Pictures was acquired by Disney.
-Disney greenlit a fifth season of Doug, which Nickelodeon had previously declined to order, for the Disney's One Saturday Morning block on ABC.
+In February 1996, Jumbo Pictures was acquired by Disney.
+Disney greenlit a fifth season of Doug, which Nickelodeon had previously declined to order, for Disney's children's programming block on ABC.
 This season introduced a new theme song and, at Jinkins' decision, some changes to the characters.
 In an interview, Jinkins said, "We'd already done a hundred and fifty some-odd stories, so our writing team was looking for a way to restart.
 The changes were my doing.
 I wanted to shake it up."
-To emphasize how the episodes were brand-new, this season was sometimes advertised as Brand Spanking New!
+To emphasize how the episodes were brand-new, this season was called Brand Spanking New!
 Doug.
-As of this season, episodes are now made up of one 22-minute story.
+As of this season, episodes are now made up of one 22-minute stories.
 The ending credits also changed to where Doug chases Porkchop from left to right and then the latter chases the former to the left.
-The show started airing on ABC's One Saturday Morning Block.
+The Christmas-themed special 15th episode "Doug's Secret Christmas" premiered on the network in primetime.

+Every episode of this season was directed by both Jim Jinkins & Jack Spillum.

 Season 6 (1997)

+Season 6 was the first to debut on the newly-launched programming block, Disney's One Saturday Morning.

-Season 7 (1998–99)
+Season 7 (1998–1999)

 In the final season, Brand Spanking New!
 Doug was renamed Disney's Doug.
 After production ended, all 65 episodes produced by Disney were repackaged under the Disney's Doug name for syndication on their Disney's One Too block, which commenced on UPN affiliates in September 1999.
 For the syndicated version, each episode was slightly edited, the end credits were completely redone, and new Doug shorts, featuring some of the characters from the show, were added in between commercial breaks.

+Every episode of this season was directed by Bernie Denk.